raspberrypilearning/comic-character/en/step_2.md

 You will also ensure the index never falls below zero by adding the total number of slides.

-Use the modulus operator to check if there are remainder slides to show, loop back to 0 if there are no remainder slides to show.
+Use the % (modulus) operator to check if there are remainder slides to show, loop back to 0 if there are no remainder slides to show.

 --- code ---
 ---